-Skip-the-line tickets for Pompeii, book guided tours, or use combination entrance fees with the Herculaneum to avoid the queues and save money when visiting the excavations of Pompeii near Naples in Italy.
+Buy skip-the-line tickets for Pompeii, book guided tours, or use combination entrance fees with the Herculaneum to avoid the queues and save money on ticket prices when visiting the archaeological excavations parks and sites near Naples in Italy.

 The Pompeii archeological site near Naples is one of the top sights to see in Italy.
-The excavations of Pompeii are a popular day-trip destination from Naples, Sorrento and the Amalfi coast but may also be seen on long day trips from Rome or even Florence.
-Tickets are the cheapest when bought directly at Pompeii and although time-slot reservations are no longer possible, visitors with advance-purchased online tickets skip the queues somewhat by using a fast lane ticket window.
-The Campania Arte Card is a fantastic savings deal valid at Pompeii, several other major cultural sites as well as on public transportation.
+The excavations of Pompeii are a popular day-trip destination from Naples, Sorrento, and the Amalfi coast but may also be seen on long day trips from Rome or even Florence.
+Tickets are the cheapest when bought directly at Pompeii and although time-slot reservations are no longer possible, visitors with advance-purchased online tickets skip the queues.
+The Campania Arte Card is a fantastic savings deal valid at Pompeii, and several other major cultural sites, as well as on public transportation.
 Guided tours are also an easy way to ensure priority admission to the archaeological site of Pompeii.

-Everybody visiting the ruins of Pompeii needs a paper ticket from the ticket window – online vouchers and mobile tickets must be exchanged at the fast lane before proceeding to the ticket checkpoints.
+Almost everybody visiting the ruins of Pompeii needs a paper ticket from the ticket window – most online vouchers and mobile tickets must be exchanged at the fast lane before proceeding to the ticket checkpoints.
 Such tickets usually specify which of the three admission gates must be used.

 Save with the Campania Arte Card at Pompeii

 Possibly the best discount ticket offer for individual travelers interested in Pompeii and other major cultural sights in the Naples region is the Campania Arte Card.
-It comes in several versions but for most the three day regional card is the more interesting: it include free admission to the first two sites visited and then up to 50% discount on further sites (or free if the machine doesn’t work) plus free transportation on most buses, funiculars and regional trains in Naples and the Campania region including Napoli to Pompei Scavi.
+It comes in several versions but for most, the three-day regional card is the more interesting: it includes free admission to the first two sites visited and then up to 50% discount on further sites plus free transportation on most buses, funiculars, and regional trains in Naples and the Campania region including Napoli to Pompei Scavi.

 The Campania Arte card must still be presented at the museum ticket counter – fast lanes may be used, or simply go to the front of the queue (embarrassing but legitimately) if no specific fast lane is set up.

 → See Saving with the Campania Arte Card for more details on this highly recommended special deal, which is now also conveniently available as an app.

 It is possible to save on Pompeii admission by buying combination tickets with other sites but the number of options has been reduced recently.
-Pompeii and Herculaneum combination tickets are popular and available online but this is not an official ticket currently offered at either site.
+Pompeii and Herculaneum or Pompeii and Vesuvius combination tickets are popular and available online but these are not official discount tickets currently offered at either site.
 It still requires the bearer to exchange the voucher for a physical ticket via the fast lane at the two sites.

 Guided tours to Pompeii make a lot of sense even to individual travelers who usually prefer to go it alone.
 A guide could sort out tickets in advance and give visitors a good overview of the site and which sights are the most interesting to see.

-When booking tours, pay careful attention whether the admission tickets are included or need to be purchase separately at Pompeii and other sites.
+When booking tours, pay careful attention to whether the admission tickets are included or need to be purchased separately at Pompeii and other sites.
 Tours are good at mentioning what is included — assume anything not mentioned is excluded.

-Guided tours usually spend two to three hours at Pompeii, if meeting in Pompei.
+Guided tours usually spend two hours at Pompeii, if meeting in Pompei.
 Half-day tours from Naples including transportation could be as quick as three hours.
 After shorter tours, visitors are free to remain inside the site at the end of the tour to explore further.
 Even if transportation was included in the tour, returning to Naples or Sorrento by train is easy and cheap (less than €3).

-For families and small groups, a private tour may be worth the extra expense – it allows a more personal program and no waiting for other group members more interested in taking selfies, going to the shops, etc.
+For families and small groups, a private tour or family-orientated tour may be worth the extra expense – it allows a more personal program and no waiting for other group members more interested in taking selfies, going to the shops, etc.

 If a private tour is too expensive, consider a small group tour — these are often hardly more expensive than a larger bus group tour.

-Pompeii works best as a day-trip from Naples or Sorrento but it is also possible to see Pompeii on a long day-trip from Rome – for small groups, a private tour may be a better choice (and for groups of six often a cheaper option too) than a standard bus group tour.
-Rome to Pompeii and back to may also be done in an express tour — high-speed trains are much faster than bus returns.
+Pompeii works best as a day trip from Naples or Sorrento but it is also possible to see Pompeii on a long day trip from Rome – for small groups, a private tour may be a better choice (and for groups of six often a cheaper option too) than a standard bus group tour.
+Rome to Pompeii and back to Rome may also be done in an express tour — high-speed trains are much faster than bus returns.
 From Rome, the better value may be to combine Pompeii with further sights in the region such as Herculaneum, Vesuvius, the Amalfi Coast, Limoncello tastings, or Naples.